-Tracy Varvel, Ana-Lab Quality Manager
+Tracy Varvel - Ana-Lab Quality Manager

 Maintains quality assurance manual for laboratory operations, maintains operating procedures that are in compliance with this QAPP, amendments and appendices.
 Conducts in-house audits to ensure compliance with written SOPs, NELAP requirements and to identify potential problems.
-Responsible for the overall quality control and quality assurance of analyses performed by Ana-Lab laboratories.
-Reviews and verifies all laboratory data for integrity and continuity, reasonableness and conformance to project requirements, and then validates against the measurement performance specifications listed in Table A7.1 and A7.3 of this QAPP.